 At the Detroit Zoo

-The Mexican axolotl is a freshwater salamander that spends its entire life underwater.
+The axolotl is a freshwater salamander that spends its entire life underwater.
 This highly intelligent amphibian’s behavior can range among individuals from social to solitary and active to dormant.
 It can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 In the wild, this species of freshwater salamander can only be found in Lake Xochimilco, Mexico City’s primary water source.